rmsap/phoenixlang/docs/design-decisions.md

 ### `defer` for resource cleanup

-**Status: decision locked 2026-05-04 (implementation pending).**
+**Status: decision locked 2026-05-04, implemented 2026-05-06.**

 Resolved in Phase 2.3 as the implied commitment of the GC strategy decision. **Decision: Go-style statement-level `defer expr;`.** See [G. Scope-bound cleanup syntax](#g-scope-bound-cleanup-syntax-go-style-statement-level-defer) under GC subordinate decisions for the full rationale and the alternatives rejected (block-binding `using`/`with` syntax was considered and declined).

-The decision is locked but the lexer/parser/sema/IR/codegen plumbing is still pending — implementation status is tracked as an open exit-criterion in [phase-2.md](phases/phase-2.md#exit-criteria-for-declaring-phase-23-complete).
+Implementation landed across the lexer, parser, sema (placement check + return/`?` rejection inside the deferred expression), AST interpreter, IR lowering, and all three backends — see the [Decision G entry in phase-2.md](phases/phase-2.md#design-decisions-locked-in-this-phase) for the per-backend contract and the ten matrix fixtures pinning each exit path.

 ### Lambda parameter inference at call sites